maxrossello/redwine/README.md

 Redwine is a Redmine profile holding some enhancements and fixes encountered against the official Redmine release.

+It also states the plugins and their version that are proven to work properly together with the targeted Redmine version.

 ## Version

 Tests are performed through [redmine_testsuites](https://github.com/maxrossello/redmine_testsuites) including all the plugins it supports.

-The plugin version corresponds to minimum version of Redmine required.
-Look at dedicated branch for each Redmine version.
+The plugin version corresponds to the exact version of Redmine supported.
+A release is published for each of the Redmine versions that are supported.
+The init.rb file reports the versions of supported plugins that are proven to work properly with the targeted Redmine version.

 ## Enhancements